 Our 2001 and 2004 Equity Incentive Plans (the "Plans") permit the granting of awards to employees and nonemployee officers, directors, consultants, agents, and independent contractors of the company in the form of stock appreciation rights, stock awards, and stock options.
 We account for our stock-based compensation in accordance with ASC 718, Stock Based Compensation.
 Because our stock option plan contains a performance condition that restricts certain option holders' ability to exercise vested options until the consummation of an initial public offering (an "IPO") under the Securities Act or at the discretion of our board of directors, no compensation cost related to vested stock options with these performance conditions has been recognized through June 30, 2013.
 We have estimated the potential compensation cost to be recorded upon consummation of an initial public offering associated with vested options is approximately \$7.4 million as of the date of this filing, which excludes charges related to the transactions described below under "Common Stock Equity Valuations."
-We will recognize non-cash stock compensation expense on a straight-line basis over the vesting period based on the grant-date fair value of the option, determined using the Black-Scholes option pricing valuation model.
+We will recognize non-cash stock compensation expense with respect to these options in the period in which the offering is consummated.
+For stock options granted without these performance conditions, we record stock compensation expense on a straight-line basis over the vesting period based on the grant-date fair value of the option, determined using the Black-Scholes option pricing valuation model.
 In addition to the grant date fair value of our common stock, the Black-Scholes model requires inputs for risk-free interest rate, volatility and expected lives of the options.
 Since we do not have a history of traded common stock activity, expected volatility of the options is based on historical data from selected peer public company restaurants.
 The expected life of options granted is derived from the average of the vesting period and the term of the option.
-The risk-free rate is based on U.S. Treasury rates in effect at the time of the grant with a similar duration of the expected life of the options.
+The risk-free rate is based on U.S. Treasury rates in effect at the time of the grant w